 The next step is to set properties that define the bucket as a Static website hosting.

-1. Click on the name of the bucket you just created to open the bucket management window (figure #11)
+1. Click on the name (link) of the bucket you just created to open the bucket management window (figure #12)

-3. In the Properties page scroll to the bottom of the page to the section Static website hosting and click on the ‘Edit’ button. (figures #13a/b)
+3. Scroll all the way to the bottom to the Static website Hosting section and then click on Edit (figure #14)

 Note: If you are developing in 3DVista you will need to use index.htm as they don’t support index.html